zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading/adb-loading.md

     ![](images/snap0014299.jpg " ")

-4. Bucket names must be unique per tenancy and region; otherwise you will receive an "already exists" message.
-Enter a unique bucket name and click the **Create Bucket** button.
+4. **Bucket names must be unique per tenancy and region**; otherwise you will receive an "already exists" message.
+For example, if you are running this lab in LiveLabs,  include your LiveLabs user login ID, as in **<user login>-ADWCLab**.
+Enter the unique bucket name and click the **Create Bucket** button.

     ![](images/snap0014300.jpg " ")